Craig Tiger Act

-- aftermath of such a death or maiming of one or more human beings;
+- Visually OR AUDIBLY witnessing the death or maiming or visually OR AUDIBLY witnessing the immediate aftermath of such a death or maiming of one or more human beings.

-- Using deadly force or being subjected to deadly force in the line of duty, regardless of whether a Police Officer or Firefighter was physically injured;
+- Using deadly force or being subjected to deadly force in the line of duty, regardless of whether the Peace Officer or Firefighter was physically injured.

-- Witnessing death of another Firefighter or Police Officer while engaged in the line of duty; or
+- Witnessing the death of another Peace Officer of Firefighter while engaged in the line of duty.

-- Responding to or being directly involved in investigation regarding drowning or near drowning of a child.
+- Responding to or being directly involved in an investigation regarding the drowning or near drowning of a child.